greyshine/SimpleRestServer/readme.md

 ## Known issues and TODOs
 * Make reading inputstream entity from request check on amount bytes read in order to prevent big data sending
 * Implement reading Json by direct json formal check in order to prevent bad json upload.
-No issues known yet.
+* Copy a default log4j.xml on pure startup into the basedir No issues known yet.
 But please do report them.